rricard/proposal-refcollection/README.md

 ## Object-Ref stability

-For a same object, expect the same ref symbol.
+The collection does not let you change or remove from it, only add.
+So for a same object, expect the same ref symbol.

 ## Memory release